 It’s 8:34 p.m. and I’ve just spent my entire Saturday in an endless battle-of-the-wills with my four year old.
-It was a day full of tantrums, limit testing, reaction invoking, arguing, making “deals,” throwing toys, ignoring punishments, avoiding naps, and eating way to much sugar because Halloween.
-Fuck, I’m so glad he fell asleep quickly – but who wouldn’t after a day of such focused effort?
+It was a day full of tantrums, limit testing, reaction invoking, arguing, making “deals,” throwing toys, ignoring punishments, avoiding naps, and eating way too much sugar because Halloween.
+I’m so glad he fell asleep quickly – but who wouldn’t after a day of such focused effort?

 I do not consider myself a single mom.
 There are tons of men and women who wake up every morning to the pressures of raising their child completely on their own, some with absolutely no support.
 I coparent with my son’s father and step-mom but when I have my son, it’s just the two of us.
 Most of the time, I love that it’s just us.
 But let me tell you, when we have a day, man do we have a day.